The Entertaining Affenpinscher Dog

 black coated Affenpinscher dog lying down outsideImage by I.Damkilde

-The Affen, as he is affectionately called, is a terrier-type small dog with similar hunting abilities.
+The Affen, as he is affectionately called, is a terrier-type dog with similar hunting abilities.
 No doubt his terrier disposition and fearless demeanor made him a good candidate for his rodent-eradicating job.

 Ancestors of the Affenpinscher dog are believed to include the Schnauzer and smooth Miniature Pinscher.
-It is also strongly thought that the Affen was the main breed involved in the development of the Brussels Griffon.
+It is also strongly believed that the Affen was the main breed involved in the development of the Brussels Griffon.

 Its name, translated from the German, means Monkey Terrier or Monkey dog which seems to explain its somewhat comical expression.